UnknownRepository/UnknownRepository.github.io/_posts/2026-06-25-Cronos-writeup.md

 <img width="1300" alt="image" src="https://github.com/user-attachments/assets/cb0ed410-5728-4b2b-b2fd-fdbad7c52d4b" />

-I did poked around, and was a little lost for a little bit, but there was really nothing to attack here.
+I did poke around, and was a little lost for a little bit, but there was really nothing to attack here.
 The interesting stuff was on the subdomain.

 ### admin.cronos.htb